 Leaman Veterinary Clinic became Penn Cove Veterinary Clinic and we opened our doors to this wonderful community in 1992.

-Penn Cove Veterinary Clinic is a beautiful small animal clinic with 3 more wonderful veterinarians: Dr. Lark Gustafson, Dr. Karen Schmid, and Dr. Jennifer Cadieu.
+Penn Cove Veterinary Clinic is a beautiful small animal clinic with 3 more wonderful veterinarians: Dr. Lark Gustafson, and Dr. Karen Schmid.
 We have a very competent and friendly staff.
 We listen to your concerns and we strive to help your pets.
 We are very good at solving problems.
 When you and your pets need help beyond our scope we have strong ongoing relationships with specialty clinics in the greater Puget Sound region that we work with on a regular basis.